awslabs/aws-encryption-sdk-specification/framework/aws-kms/aws-kms-hierarchical-keyring.md

 ### Logical Key Store Name

-> Note: You MUST NEVER have two different physical Key Stores with the same Logical Key Store Name.
+> Note: Users MUST NEVER have two different physical Key Stores with the same Logical Key Store Name.

 This parameter is set by the user when configuring the Key Store for the Hierarchical Keyring.
 This is a logical name for the branch key store.

-Suppose you have a physical Key Store on DynamoDB (K).
-You create two Key Store clients of K (K1 and K2).
+Suppose there's a physical Key Store on DynamoDB (K).
+Two Key Store clients of K (K1 and K2) are created.
-Now, you create two Hierarchical Keyrings (HK1 and HK2) with these Key Store clients (K1 and K2 respectively).
+Now, two Hierarchical Keyrings (HK1 and HK2) are created with these Key Store clients (K1 and K2 respectively).

-- If you want to share cache entries across these two keyrings HK1 and HK2, you should set the Logical Key Store Names for both the Key Store clients (K1 and K2) to be the same.
+- If we want to share cache entries across these two keyrings HK1 and HK2, the Logical Key Store Names for both the Key Store clients (K1 and K2) should be set to be the same.
-- If you set the Logical Key Store Names for K1 and K2 to be different, HK1 (which uses Key Store client K1) and HK2 (which uses Key Store client K2) will NOT be able to share cache entries.
+- If we set the Logical Key Store Names for K1 and K2 to be different, HK1 (which uses Key Store client K1) and HK2 (which uses Key Store client K2) will NOT be able to share cache entries.

 Notice that both K1 and K2 are clients for the same physical Key Store (K).